Enrique MacDonnell: Early naval career

 MacDonnell was one of the commanding officers in the March 1782 Battle of Roatán.
 He is recorded in Spanish Naval Gazettes as being in command of one of the frigates.
 Elsewhere, his role has been described as a dual role, as the second-in-command on the 40-gun but also as captain of one of the accompanying frigates.
 When the British defenders refused to surrender, MacDonnell who spoke fluent English and French was chosen to row ashore to offer terms of surrender.
 They were rejected.
 The Spanish stormed the island and took control after a short but fierce battle.
 The defenders surrendered on 17 March and 81 soldiers were taken on board the Spanish ships as prisoners.
 On 26 May, he took command of the sloop Santa Ana and transferred 400 soldiers from Trujillo, Colón, to the River Tinto in Honduras and other British settlements along that coast.
 This helped to take possession of them.
 He left Santa Ana and returned to Trujillo and was back on Santa Matilde.
-He moved to Havana and he took in command of the Andaluz and he was promoted to full captain on 23 June 1782.
+He moved to Havana and he took command of the Andaluz and was promoted to full captain on 23 June 1782.